 An Icon Re-imagined

-designed by Ian Callum sends the Jaguar brand racing into the future.
+The new XJ designed by Ian Callum sends the Jaguar brand racing into the future.
 Mandi Keighran gets behind the wheel

 I’ve always been fond of Jaguars and, like many, have always